ravols/lara-logs-toolkit/README.md

 php artisan lara-logs:check-records [channel]
 ```

-If no channel is specified, it will use the channel configured in `config/lara-logs-toolkit.php` (defaults to `daily`).
+If no channel is specified, it defaults to `daily`.

 **Examples:**